 So, while doing my master’s I had decided to conduct some interviews on the nature and importance of interdisciplinary work.
 I wanted to see how collaboration and interdisciplinarity work in other fields and how it is in implemented.

-The first of the interviews is of Sandra Lermer.
-She works at ING, and after the very first conversation I had with her, I felt that she would be a great person to interview.
+The first of the interviews is of Sandra.
+She works for a Dutch company and after the very first conversation I had with her, I felt that she would be a great person to interview.
 It just so happens that she was also a good friend of mine.
 We spoke about a lot of things, but mostly about her work and how interdisciplinarity fits into it.

 So you work for ING is that right?
 Can you tell me what it is that you do?

 Yes.
-My current job title is Compliance Officer, and I’ve been at ING for a year and one or two months.
+My current job title is Compliance Officer, and I’ve been at it a year and one or two months.

 And for example, today, I was in a meeting with them discussing comments on how to move further with some documents.
 Then we have, of course, the advisory part where we are advising our first line, but also our local second line on how to interpret the policy.
 That is our Business as Usual (BAU).

 Is there a lot of interdisciplinarity or multidisciplinarity in your work?
 In the sense that does the various departments talk to each other and work together, or are they independent departments?